 - Password security is essential for staff, particularly as they are able to access and use pupil data.
 Staff are expected to have secure passwords which are not shared with anyone.
 The pupils are expected to keep their passwords private and not to share with others, particularly their friends.
 Staff and pupils are regularly reminded of the need for password security. - All users read and sign an Acceptable Use Agreement to demonstrate that they have understood the school's e-Safety Policy and Data Security - Users are provided with an individual network, email, learning platform and Management Information System log-in username.
-They are also expected to use a personal password and keep it private - Pupils are not permitted to deliberately access on-line materials or files on the school network or local storage devices of their peers, teachers or others - Staff are aware of their individual responsibilities to protect the security and confidentiality of the school networks, MIS systems and/or learning platform, including ensuring that passwords are not shared and are changed periodically.
-Individual staff users must also make sure that workstations are not left unattended and are locked.

-- Due consideration should be given when logging into the school learning platform, virtual learning environment or other online application to the browser/cache options (shared or private computer) - In our school, all ICT password policies are the responsibility of the Network Manager and all staff and pupils are expected to comply with the policies at all times
+They are also expected to use a personal password and keep it private - Staff are aware of their individual responsibilities to protect the security and confidentiality of the school networks, MIS systems and/or learning platform, including ensuring that passwords are not shared and are changed periodically.
+Individual staff users must also make sure that workstations are not left unattended and are locked. - Due consideration should be given when logging into the school learning platform, virtual learning environment or other online application to the browser/cache options (shared or private computer) - In our school, all ICT password policies are the responsibility of the ICT Network Manager and all staff and pupils are expected to comply with the policies at all times